1:2 Brute Force Consensus

 Bitcoin continues to go up in value and make up an increasingly large percentage of global electricity usage.
 Or the bitcoin price doesn't go up but miners find artificially cheap sources of electricity such as hydroelectric dams and ever more energy efficient ASIC chips to stay competitive.

 The actual Bitcoin blockchain itself can no longer be used for the majority of transcations, and transactions must occur in separate "off-chain" systems that only occasionally place transactions into the blockchain because it is prohibitively expensive.

 The market will move away from such an energy intensive random lottery system towards more efficient math, rendering Bitcoin increasingly obsolete.
-As we live in a world with more demands on energy than available clean supply, regulatory and social resistance could threaten the very mechanism first empowered any two people on earth to exchange information with each other.
+As we live in a world with more demands on energy than available clean supply, regulatory and social resistance could threaten the very mechanism that first empowered any two people on earth to exchange verifiable unique information with each other without a central custodian.